 Lead generation and scoring

-Finding and qualifying leads in B2B sales is slow, repetitive work that most people dread.
+Finding and qualifying leads in B2B sales is slow, repetitive work that wastes skilled reps' time.
 It's easy to make small mistakes (like typos) that can derail your efforts.
-The good news?
-This is exactly the kind of task automation software handles brilliantly.
+Automation software handles this work well.

 While just getting rid of this chore is valuable in itself, the speed advantage is enormous.
 Simply set up the criteria, and the software will tirelessly generate lead lists for you (accurately!).